-The Taurat of Prophet Musa PBUH revealed foreknowledge of Isa al Masih PBUH through Signs which were patterned to the coming of the Prophet.
-The Prophets which followed Musa showed Allah’s plan with oracles.
-Dawud PBUH, inspired by God, first prophesied of the coming ‘Masih’ in Psalm 2 about 1000 BC.
-Then in Psalm 22 he wrote an oracle about someone whose hands and feet are ‘pierced’ in tortures, then ‘laid in the dust of death’ but afterwards achieving a great victory that would impact all ‘the families of earth’.
+The Taurat of Prophet Musa PBUH revealed foreknowledge of Isa al Masih PBUH through Signs that matched the coming of the Prophet.
+The Prophets who followed Musa showed Allah’s plan with oracles.
+Dawud PBUH, inspired by God, first prophesied the coming ‘Masih’ in Psalm 2 about 1000 BC.
+Then in Psalm 22, he wrote an oracle about someone whose hands and feet are ‘pierced’ in torture, then ‘laid in the dust of death’.
+However, afterwards, he would achieve a great victory that would impact all ‘the families of the earth’.
 Was this a prophecy of the coming crucifixion and resurrection of Isa al Masih?
-We take a look here, including what Surah Saba (Surah 34) and Surah An-Naml (Surah 27) say about Allah inspiring David in the Zabur (i.e. Psalm 22).
+Let’s take a look here, including what Surah Saba (Surah 34) and Surah An-Naml (Surah 27) say about Allah inspiring David in the Zabur (i.e. Psalm 22).

 Prophecy of Psalm 22